lj020326/ansible-datacenter/docs/test-driven-development/test-driven-infrastructure-ansible-molecule-and-testinfra.md

 Molecule also [supports different verifiers](https://molecule.readthedocs.io/en/latest/configuration.html#verifier) : right now these are [Goss](https://github.com/aelsabbahy/goss),[InSpec](https://www.chef.io/inspec/) and[Test infrastructure](https://testinfra.readthedocs.io/en/latest/) .
 The latter is the default verifier where you can write Unittest with a Python DSL.
 It is built on top of the Python test framework [pytest](https://docs.pytest.org/en/latest/).

 Enough talk.
-Let´s get our hands dirty!
+Let's get our hands dirty!
 As I always strive to get you successfully up and running in topics I write about, every piece of code or configuration will be available inside this article’s corresponding GitHub repository: [molecule-ansible-docker-aws](https://github.com/jonashackt/molecule-ansible-docker-aws) .

 ## Install the tools: Ansible, Vagrant, Molecule & Testinfra